sickelap/dataobject-serializer/README.md

         return $response;
     }

-With configuration above, this code will produce output similar to:
+With above configuration, this code will produce output similar to:

     {
         "ID": 1,